ollylomax/Racing-Turtles---Interactive-Frontend-Development-Milestone-Project/README.md

 - JSHint, a JavaScript Static Code Analysis Tool was used to check the coherence and quality of my code, making sure it is error free and that no potential problems exist.

-  Though my code is error and problem free, there were two warnings remaining that I thoroughly troubleshooted but could not find a solution under a tight schedule.
+  Though my code is error and problem free, there were two warnings remaining that I thoroughly troubleshooted but could not find a solution for under a tight schedule.
 They don't however compromise any functionality of the game and both snippets of code have intentional purpose.
  ![JSHint Report](docs/readmeimages/JSHint.png)

 - I ran the website locally and tested on the deployed version.
 No differences found.